rust-lang/book/nostarch/chapter07.md

 and the binary crate uses that library crate.
 This way, other programs can also use the library crate, and it’s a nice separation of concerns.

+From the point of view of a crate outside of the `communicator` library looking in, all of the modules we've been creating are within a module that has the same name as the crate, `communicator`.
+We call the top-level module of a crate the *root module*.

+Also note that even if we're using an external crate within a submodule of our project, the `extern crate` should go in our root module (so in *src/main.rs* or *src/lib.rs*).
+Then, in our submodules, we can refer to items from external crates as if the items are top-level modules.

 Our binary crate right now just calls our library’s `connect` function from the `client` module.
 However, invoking `cargo build` will now give us an error after the warnings: